In this page

 The report displays all contents on the site, regardless of their space.

-Content list report for a space
+Content List report for a space

 For the space scope report, go to the space → expand the Space apps section in the left-bar (not Apps!) → click the Better Content Archiving app → Content list tab.
 In this scope, the report covers only that single space, the contents and the activities in it.